dhoulb/shelving/README.md

 **Shelving** is a toolkit for using data in JavaScript and TypeScript, including:

+> Note: The `1.x` branch of Shelving is in active development and is not observing semver for breaking changes (from `2.x` onward semver will be followed).

 - Schemas (validation)
 - Databases (via providers including in-memory, Firestore, IndexedDB)
 - Querying (sorting, filtering, slicing)